VietTruong-50/AES-Crypto/Readme.md

 ```
 There are 2 methods that in charge of encrypt and decrypt:
 - encode(): That will take 3 arguments to pass to the process() method
-and the cipher mode (CTR.Cipher.ENCRYPT_MODE) to encrypt
+and the cipher mode (main.java.CTR.Cipher.ENCRYPT_MODE) to encrypt

 - decode(): That will take 3 arguments to pass to the process() method
-and the cipher mode (CTR.Cipher.DECRYPT_MODE) to decrypt
+and the cipher mode (main.java.CTR.Cipher.DECRYPT_MODE) to decrypt
 ```

 ```
 process(): This is the main method that is responsible for
-encrypting or decrypting data using the AES algorithm in CTR.Cipher Block
+encrypting or decrypting data using the AES algorithm in main.java.CTR.Cipher Block
 Chaining (CBC) mode with PKCS5 padding
 ```